RavelloH/PSGameSpider/README.md

 │   ├── Sword and Fairy Together Forever .jpg
 │   ├── Sword and Fairy: Together Forever PS4™ & PS5™ .jpg
 │   ├── TENGAI .jpg
+│   ├── The Ascent: Cyber Edition PS4 & PS5 .jpg
 │   ├── The DioField Chronicle PS4 & PS5 DEMO .jpg
 │   ├── The Ketchup story .jpg
 │   ├── The Legend of Heroes: Kuro no Kiseki .jpg
-│   ├── The Legend of Heroes: Kuro no Kiseki Digital Deluxe Edition .jpg │   ├── The Ultimate FMV Bundle 2 .jpg
+│   ├── The Legend of Heroes: Kuro no Kiseki Digital Deluxe Edition .jpg │   ├── The Riftbreaker Deluxe Edition .jpg
+│   ├── The Sheep P .jpg
+│   ├── The Ultimate FMV Bundle 2 .jpg
+│   ├── Thymesia .jpg
 │   ├── Transiruby .jpg
 │   ├── Tump Jump .jpg
 │   ├── Two Point Campus PS4 & PS5 .jpg
 │   ├── Universal Flight Simulator .jpg
 │   ├── Vump Jump .jpg
 │   ├── Wally and the FANTASTIC PREDATORS .jpg
+│   ├── Way of the Hunter .jpg
+│   ├── Way of the Hunter: Elite Edition .jpg
+│   ├── We Are OFK .jpg
 │   ├── What Remains of Edith Finch .jpg
 │   ├── World of Tanks –  Evolution Starter Pack .jpg │   ├── Xump Jump .jpg